 Honors & Awards

-The Longmeadow, Mass., native also competed as a part of NU's high bar lineup at both the Big Ten Championships and the NCAA Championships.
-Ungar scored a 14.40 on high bar at the NCAA Chamipionships team qualifiers, placing him seventh.
+Ungar also competed as a part of NU’s high bar lineup at both the Big Ten Championships and the NCAA Championships.
+Ungar scored a 14.40 on high bar at the NCAA Chamipionships Team Qualifiers, placing him seventh.
 He earned a spot in the individual semifinal on the event, where he scored another 14.40.

-Continuing to show strength in the classroom, Ungar earned first-team Academic All-American and Academic All-Big Ten honors.
-He also received Big Ten Distinguished Scholar honors, which recognizes student-athletes in at least their second year who have maintained a 3.7 or higher GPA.
-The sophomore also continued to excel within Nebraska's student-athlete population, claiming spots on the Nebraska Scholar-Athlete Honor Roll for both semesters of the 2012-2013 school year.
+Continuing to show strength in the classroom, Ungar earned first-team CGA Scholastic All-America and academic All-Big Ten honors.
+He also claimed a Big Ten Distinguished Scholar award, which recognizes student-athletes in at least their second year who have maintained a 3.7 or higher GPA.
+He also earned spots on the Nebraska Scholar-Athlete Honor Roll for both semesters of the 2012-13 school year.

 Ungar also got off to a solid start in the classroom by earning spots on the Nebraska Scholar-Athlete Honor Roll in both the fall and spring semesters of 2011-12.